ddella/PHP8-Nginx/README.md

 # Introduction
 This will build a Docker image from scratch.
 It is based on Alpine Linux 3.15.0 and PHP 8.
+Three files will be copied on the www directory
+1. index.html -> The main page when accessing the web server
+2. phpinfo.php -> This is the phpinfo() function
+2. phpvariables.php -> This is the phpinfo(INFO_VARIABLES) function

 1. Start by downloading the Alpine mini root filesystem.
 2. Build the Docker container with the minirootfs.
 ```Docker